 Options For Treating Widely Spaced Teeth

-The great news is that there are many ways to protect your overall health by getting your teeth straighter.
-When you go to your orthodontic office for an initial consultation, you will be shown how your teeth can be improved with straightening.
-Your teeth, gums, jaw, and the bite will all be assessed to determine the best treatment process to fit your health needs and lifestyle.
-Among your options, you may be able to choose from:
+The great news is that there are many ways to protect your health by getting your teeth straighter.
+Your orthodontic office will give you an initial consultation.
+Here you’ll see how your teeth can improve with straightening.
+The orthodontist will assess your teeth, gums, jaw, and bite.
+This assessment will determine the best treatment to fit your needs and lifestyle.
+Among your options, you may be able to choose from.

-• Traditional Metal Braces: This is the type of treatment that most people think of for straightening teeth, and you may be a candidate for this type of your teeth have very large gaps in between each one.
+This is the type of treatment that most people think of for straightening teeth.
+And you may be a candidate for this type of treatment if you have very large gaps between each one.

-• Invisalign: Many adults ask for this type of treatment.
-It is fast, effective, and you will be able to easily fit this type into your lifestyle with minimal changes to your diet and oral health care routine.
+Many adults ask for this type of treatment.
+It is fast, effective, and you will be able to fit this type into your lifestyle.
+It comes with minimal changes to your diet and oral health care routine.

-• Lingual Appliances: These are placed on the back of your teeth where they are less visible.
-This is a nice option for anyone who wants a discreet treatment method but requires a more traditional style of treatment.
+This type of treatment fits on the back of your teeth where they are less visible.
+This is a nice option for anyone who wants a discreet treatment method.
+It works like a more traditional style of treatment.

-Having straight teeth goes far beyond just improving your surface appearance.
-Give us a call at McDermott Orthodontics to begin improving your overall health and attitude with a personalized treatment plan today.
+Having straight teeth goes far beyond improving your surface appearance.
+Give Dr. McDermott a call to begin improving your health and attitude.
+Do this with a personalized treatment plan today.

 13046 Falcon Drive